ApiniLabs/PAC-ID-Resolver/README.md

 #### Rules

-In the context of this specification, a `rule` consists of a `placeholder` followed by an `=` sign and a `value`, serving for comparison against a specific value the `placeholder` refers to inside the `PAC-ID`.
-Alternatively, if a value for the `placeholder` merely needs to exist without specifying an exact value, the placeholder can stand alone without an assigned value.
+In the context of this specification, a `rule` consists of a `variable` followed by an `=` sign and a `value`, serving for comparison against a specific value the `variable` refers to inside the `PAC-ID`.
+Alternatively, if a value for the `variable` merely needs to exist without specifying an exact value, the `variable` can stand alone without an assigned value.

 > [!NOTE]
 > Example of a `rule` matching `PAC-ID`s with `issuer` "METTORIUS.COM" and having any non-empty `id segment value` available for the `id segment key` "21":